underscoreio/shapeless-guide/src/pages/representations/products.md

 In the previous section we introduced tuples as a generic representation pf products.
-Unfortunately, Scala's built-in tuples have a couple of disadvantages that make them unsuitable for shapeless' purposes.
+Unfortunately, Scala's built-in tuples have a couple of disadvantages that make them unsuitable for shapeless' purposes:

-First, each size of tuple has a different, unrelated type, making it difficult to write code that abstracts over sizes.
+ 1. each size of tuple has a different, unrelated type, making it difficult to write code that abstracts over sizes;

-Second, we don't have types for 0- and 1-length tuples, which are important for representing product types with 0 and 1 fields.
+ 2. there are no types for 0- and 1-length tuples, which are important for representing products with 0 and 1 fields.

 For these reasons, shapeless uses a different generic encoding for product types called *heterogeneous lists* or `HLists`[^hlist-name].